rahsunk/61040-portfolio/assignments/assignment1.md

 2. Traveling:

-- **Navigating new areas**: Learning how to use transit systems, using foreign currency, learning etiquette and culture
+- **Navigating new areas: Learning how to use transit systems, using foreign currency, learning etiquette and culture**

+  **Online travel guide**

+  Physical travel guides frequently contain outdated information, and in my experience, their features have been separated into multiple apps, such as an app just for finding rooms, and an app just for transit.
+I think an online app with continously updated information from user feedback would be a better way for people, especially newcomers to navigate places they visit.
+I believe that information on how to use transit systems (fare, train schedule) and foreign currency, which are often omitted in preexisting apps, would be a great feature to include in this app.

 - Budgeting: Easy to overspend on vacations, planning budget on hotels, food, etc.